 This post will discuss what the role of the Court dwarf, loosely covering the seventeenth and eighteenth centuries.
-It will do this by focusing on two specific case studies of arguably the most prominent; Jeffrey Hudson at the English court and in exile of Henrietta Maria and Nicolas Ferry at the court of King Stanislaw I of Poland at the Lunéville.
+It will do this by focusing on two specific case studies of arguably the most prominent; Jeffrey Hudson at the English court and in exile of Henrietta Maria and Nicolas Ferry at the court of King Stanislaw I of Poland and Grand Duke of Lithuania at the Lunéville.

 Jeffrey Hudson (1619- c.1682)-